Resources

 Rights and Dignity : Women Domestic Workers in India

 This info pack focuses on the socio-economic conditions of women domestic workers in India.
 It consists of reading material covering issues and debates related to domestic work and workers that can be used by activists, women’s groups and researchers.
 The packet consists of newspaper clippings and articles (including articles by scholars and researchers) covering different aspects of domestic work and lives of domestic workers – the living conditions, scale of domestic work, vulnerabilities of domestic workers such as no fixed working hours and no fixed wages.
-It also provides a brief list of organisations working with domestic workers in India.

 Break The Silence